The application for summer 2020 is now open! Application deadline: February 5, 2020.

 - Have you previously been involved in research projects as part of your classwork, a job or an internship?
 If so, what skills did you apply or gain from this experience?

 - What areas of marine research are you interested in and why?
-You may refer to a specific lab at WHOI or a general area, see WHOI Areas of Research
+You may refer to a specific lab at WHOI or a general area, see WHOI Areas of Research and 2020 Potential Projects

 You may access an application form by using the link on the right.
 Once you have submitted an on-line application, use the 'Application Status Login' link to submit any remaining application materials, or to monitor the status of your application.